-- 14. The Stay at Home Orders and the transmission of COVID-19 have had a devastating effect on Plaintiff's business.
-Plaintiff's business was projected to exceed \$100 million in sales in 2020.
-Because of the Stay at Home Orders and the transmission of COVID-19, several of its employees could not show up to work and risk becoming infected, preventing Plaintiff from meeting its sales targets.
-In a short period of time these events have caused the loss of nearly 95% of Plaintiff's sales. - 15.
-Plaintiff's premises likely have been infected with COVID-19.
-It has suffered direct physical loss to the property.
-Although ingress and egress to the property currently is limited due to the Stay at Home Orders and transmission concerns, according to the World Health Organization ("WHO"), the incubation period for the coronavirus is at least 14 days.
-Current evidence shows that the first death from COVID-19 occurred as early as February 6, 2020 weeks earlier than previously reported, suggesting that the virus has been circulated in the United States far longer than previously assumed.
-It is likely customers, employees, and/or other visitors to the insured property over the last two months were infected with the coronavirus and thereby infected the insured property with the coronavirus. - 16.
-The transmission of COVID-19 and the Stay at Home Orders have otherwise affected Plaintiff's or other Class members' businesses.
-For example, customers cannot access the property due to the Stay at Home Orders or fear of being infected with or spreading COVID-19.
-Suppliers have also been similarly restricted by the pandemic. - 17.
+- 19. Current evidence shows that the first death from COVID-19 occurred as early as February 6, 2020.
+This suggests the virus has circulated in the United States far longer than first reported and previously assumed.
+It is likely customers, employees, and/or other visitors to the insured property were infected with the coronavirus and thereby caused physical loss and damage to the property. - 20.
+The transmission of COVID-19 and Stay at Home Orders have otherwise affected Plaintiff's business.
+For example, customers either cannot access Plaintiff's property due to the Stay at Home Orders or will not access Plaintiff's property for fear of being infected with or spreading COVID-19.
+The pandemic, and the Stay at Home and similar orders, have similarly restricted Plaintiff's suppliers. - 21.
+In addition, the spread of COVID-19 has made the insured premises unsuitable for its intended use. - 22.
 But Plaintiff, like countless other small businesses, prepared for an unexpected event like the COVID-19 pandemic.
-Specifically, it purchased property insurance from Defendant, bearing Policy No. 05ECP0562300 (the "Policy"), that did not exclude pandemic coverage.
-A true and accurate copy of the Policy is attached hereto as Exhibit A.
+Specifically, Plaintiff purchased property insurance from Defendant, bearing Policy No. D012931-16 (the "Policy"), that did not exclude pandemic coverage.
+A true and accurate copy of the Policy is attached hereto as Exhibit A. - 23.
+The Policy is comprised of a number of forms and endorsements that define the scope of coverage.
+Upon information and belief, the forms and endorsements used in Plaintiff's Policy are materially the same as those policies held by the members of the proposed class.